lukasz-golebiewski/derive-topdown/README.md

 	        ...
 	        ...

-You can use this this function with `derive`(http://hackage.haskell.org/package/derive) package.
+You can use this function with `derive`(http://hackage.haskell.org/package/derive) package.
+It can handle more type classes, like Arbitrary in QuickCheck, especially.